Skip to Content

 2. Be honest about what you’re missing

-It helps to take note of specific sounds or situations you’re struggling with.
+It helps to take note of specific sounds you’re struggling with.
 Is it a soft voice?
 Background noise in restaurants?
 The more detailed you can be, the easier it is for professionals to help pinpoint what’s going on.

 3. Don’t delay